maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 <h2>Useful tools to have for this bot</h2>

+<p><strong>This tool is entirely free</strong>, buying add-ons only speeds up the process.
+All the means to deploy your collection on OpenSea are present.
+<br /><i>Please check that the bot is fully functional before purchasing.
+Refunds will not be accepted if it is not.</i></p>

 <h3><a href="https://maximedrn.gumroad.com/l/opensea-file-compatibilizer">File Compatibilizer & Converter</a></h3>

 <p>Using the <strong>File Compatibilizer and Converter</strong>, you can <strong>convert all JSON files generated with the <a href="https://github.com/HashLips/hashlips_art_engine">HashLips Art Engine</a> tool into a single compatible file</strong>.
 The tool ignores the file named <code>_metadata.json</code> and focuses on all other files listed.
 It <strong>retrieves each of the information containing them such as attributes</strong> and properties and adds them into a single file.</p>